 - MEM Essential Features Guide

-The purpose of these activities is to ensure:
+The purpose of these events is to ensure:

 - that all key stakeholder groups are adequately informed about the implementation plan and timelines; and

-- that all key stakeholder groups are provided with the opportunity for Q&A sessions to provide feedback regarding the changes proposed for the MEM Release 3.0 and 4.0 transition project.
+- that all key stakeholder groups are provided with the opportunity for Q&A sessions to provide feedback regarding the proposed changes for MEM Release 3.0 Manufacturing and Engineering Transition Project, and MEM Release 4.0 Welding, Technician and Trainer/Supervisor/Coordinator Skills Project.

 They will also provide industry with opportunity to further understand and align the changes towards their delivery and how the features of this release feed into industries vision for development of the manufacturing workforce.